Bookkeeping Basics Every Small-Business Owner Should Know

 1. Separate your business from personal expenses.

-This step is one of the bookkeeping essentials.
+The first step is pretty straightforward: Get a bank account for your business and separate it from your personal finances.
 There’s a pretty big chance your personal assets can be held liable for any debts related to your business, and that’s bad for both you and your business.

 This mixing can also create unnecessary complications when you do your taxes.
 A business expense could get muddled up with your personal account, and you could miss out on tax deductions.
 It could also mean you have to hire a CPA for longer.
 Either way, it’ll cost you money.